hlongvu/Hackintosh/tips.md

 ## darkwake boot flag

 Here's some [research about darkware](https://www.tonymacx86.com/threads/darkwake-deciphered.236850/) boot flag, you can choose darkwake value 1,2,3 to make your hack sleep better.
-According to this research, other value are useless now.
+According to this research, other values are useless now.

 ## Check NVRAM

 If you using AptioMemoryFix.efi then you don't need to check this, AMF.efi can fix native NVRAM.
-In case your computer don't have native NVRAM support, then you can check it.
+In case your computer doesn't have native NVRAM support, then you can check it.

 Open the terminal and do the following one line at a time: